Christian Healer &

 Mary Baker was born on a New Hampshire farm near the state capital of Concord, the youngest of six children.
 She was raised as a devout Congregationalist and was an avid student of the Bible with an unwavering faith in God.
 Mary was chronically ill from her youth and through the years she investigated many medical and other healing systems of her time.

 Spiritual Growth & Healing

 When Eddy was in her 40's, living in Lynn, Massachusetts, she experienced a remarkable healing of internal injuries caused by a fall on the ice.
-The attending physician gave her no hope of recovery, so she called for her Bible and read the account of Jesus healing the palsied man (Matthew 9:2-8).
-She was so inspired by this Bible story that she immediately felt God's healing power and rose from her bed, completely well and able to walk normally.
+The attending physician gave her no hope of recovery, so she called for her Bible and began to read accounts of Jesus' healings.
+She was so uplifted by the healings that she immediately felt God's healing power and rose from her bed, completely well and able to walk normally.